Jedzia/vustreamproxy/Readme.md

 To save you some hours i describe the process how i build a hello world without ending up with `Illegal instruction` errors on the **BCM7425B2 STB platform**.
+And irc is no help.
+No clue.
+I thank #Linuxger Stuttgart for the support.

 Target Specs